skitourenguru/Routes/README.md

 - Holds also South Tyrol (This is not a political statement!)

 ## 3. France (RegionCode=3)
+Holds raw ski routes of the Alps of France.

 **Format**: [GeoJson](https://gdal.org/en/stable/drivers/vector/geojson.html) in EPSG=2154.

 **Issuer**: All data of this folder are created and maintained by the [Petzl Foundation](https://www.petzl.com) in cooperation with the [Skitourenguru GmbH](https://www.skitourenguru.com).